CamdenClark/flyboy/README.md

 ### Alternative endpoints (Azure OpenAI)

-If you want to use Flyboy with a different endpoint that shares API compatibility (IE: Azure OpenAI) with OpenAI, here's a reference implementation:
+Flyboy supports configuring the URL and headers with a different endpoint that shares API compatibility (IE: Azure OpenAI) with OpenAI, here's a reference implementation:

 ```lua